netfoundry/minimal-mistakes/docs/_pages/v2/guide-python.md

 ## `nfctl demo`

-The [NetFoundry CLI](/guides/cli) `nfctl` is an best of consuming the `netfoundry` Python module.
+The [NetFoundry CLI](/guides/cli) `nfctl` is an example of an application using the `netfoundry` Python module.
 The CLI has a built-in demo you can [run and read here](https://github.com/netfoundry/python-netfoundry/blob/main/netfoundry/ctl.py).

 ```bash
 # or find the installed source file for demo.py under FILE heading of the built-in doc